The Podium

 Full Essay available on Substack - https://tomkooy.substack.com/p/the-podium

-And about driving home afterwards, looking out the window, listening to a nine year old explain nervousness like it was just another tool she had figured out how to use.
+And about driving home afterwards, looking out the window, listening to her explain nervousness like it was just another tool she had figured out how to use.

 --TK